 October brings out the haunted side of Lehigh Valley.
 Whether fact or fiction, you’re in for a spooky good time.
-Make the most of the season with the Halloween & festive fall activities throughout the region.
+Make the most of the season with these paranormal, Halloween, and festive fall activities throughout the region.

 Ghost Tours & Stories

-Join Historic Bethlehem Museums & Sites for their Death & Dying Cemetery Tour (ongoing).
-On this guided walking experience, you’ll hear stories of ancient lore as you tour God’s Acre, one of the oldest cemeteries in the county.
-Or, head to Nazareth to join the Moravian Historical Society for a Spooky Lantern-Led Tour (October 18-19 & 25-26) which will take you through an overview of the early Colonial Era Moravian lifestyle, a visit to the two oldest Moravian buildings in North America, and includes stops at important community buildings to explore important crafts, industries, and personalities.
+Head to Nazareth to join the Moravian Historical Society for a Spooky Lantern-Led Tour (October 13-14, 20-21 & 27-28) which will take you through an overview of the early Colonial Era Moravian lifestyle, a visit to the two oldest Moravian buildings in North America, and includes stops at important community buildings to explore important crafts, industries, and personalities.

-See Crystal Cave (October 11-12, 18-19 & 25-26)by a different light!
+See Crystal Cave (October 13-14, 20-21 & 27-28) by a different light!
 Guides, wearing Victorian clothing, present a recreation of the original Crystal Cave tour from the 1870s, guided by the glow of hand-held lantern light.
 Hear folklore, ghost stories, and history of Crystal Cave that are not part of the modern day tour.

-On select dates, the grounds of the National Museum transforms into Haunted Hugh Moore Park (October 18-19 & 25-26).
-This annual event features a special Halloween ride on the Josiah White II, a ghost walk to the locktender’s house, pumpkins, hay ride, crafts and more.
+The last Friday and Saturday in October, the grounds of the National Canal Museum transforms into a spooky atmosphere for Ghost Stories on the Canal (October 27-28).
+This event features a special Halloween ride on the Josiah White II, a ghost walk to the locktender’s house, pumpkins, hay ride, crafts and more.

 Please note: Many of these experiences are weather-dependent and do fill up quickly, so it’s recommended to reserve your space early.
 Call the host organization directly to book your tour.

-During daytime hours, head to Dorney Park & Wildwater Kingdom for The Great Pumpkin Fest (through November 3).
-At this event, kids can trick or treat with characters from the PEANUTS gang, ride select rides, and more.
-Make a full day of it and head to Da Vinci Science Center to check out their Jack-O-Lantern Lane (through November 3) exhibit where you can explore optical illusions and sensory tricks.
+Head to Dorney Park's Great Pumpkin Fest.
+Make a full day of it and head to Da Vinci Science Center to check out their Jack-O-Lantern Lane (through November 5) exhibit where you can explore optical illusions and sensory tricks.

 Want to get in touch with the great outdoors?
-Take your trick or treating fun to the Lehigh Valley Zoo for Boo at the Zoo (October 19-20, 26-27).
-Back for four dates this year, the event offers a full lineup of interactive experiences including spooky animal mingles, tours inside Lorikeet Landing, and more.
+Take your trick or treating fun to the Lehigh Valley Zoo for Boo at the Zoo (October 14 & 15, 21 & 22, and 28 & 29).
+Back for three weekends this year, the event offers a full lineup of interactive experiences including spooky animal mingles, tours inside Lorikeet Landing, and more.

 Or, head to the Crayola Experience for the return of Screamin’ Green Hauntoween (through October 31), an event that features monster-ific crafts and special spooky happenings all month long.
 Enjoy trick-or-treating and a live slime-themed show that's fun for the whole family!